South Shuswap… Our Home… Our Paradise

 South Shuswap has two popular destination provincial parks.
 Herald Provincial Park covers 79 hectares of beautiful beach and forested uplands, and boasts a 128-site campground, boat launch and large day-use area.
 Swimming, fishing and bird-watching are popular activities, as is the self-guided nature walk to Margaret Falls.
 White Lake Provincial Park has a reputation for excellent recreational rainbow trout fly fishing and trolling in the summer, and ice fishing during the winter.

-Summer fun in the South Shuswap
+Top 10 Things to do in the South Shuswap